Jurors hear about blue rain jacket in Alex Murdaugh trial

 After an extensive investigation, the firm determined that Murdaugh took more than $5 million from clients, and it is in the process of paying them everything they were owed, Seckinger said.

 For nearly two hours, Seckinger went over dozens of checks Murdaugh sent to his fake company.
-Prosecutor Creighton Waters would ask the client’s name, the amount and the endorsing signature.
 Then he asked why the law firm had to pay the money back.

 “Alex had stolen it,” Seckinger said again and again.